-Harry Coseman is a Belgian singer, initially known for his renditions of the classic American songbook as well as songs in his native Flemish.
+Harry Coseman was a Belgian singer, initially known for his renditions of the classic American songbook as well as songs in his native Flemish.
 An encounter with musician/producer Marc Cortens in 2018, however, led to an unusual idea: how about taking the classic melodies of Johann Strauss and creating modern, new songs with them?

-“Spontaneously, I’ve always tended towards singers such as Frank Sinatra, Englebert Humperdinck, Tom Jones but also Jamie Cullum,” explains Coseman.
+“Spontaneously, I’ve always tended towards singers such as Frank Sinatra, Englebert Humperdinck, Tom Jones but also Jamie Cullum,” explained Coseman.
 “So this was new.”
 He had another surprise in store.
 Rather than simply imitate the 19th century melodies, Cortens and his team revitalized the songs, bringing them a whole new meaning.
 “What’s the point of pretending we’re in 1870-something?” he asks.
 “We live in a more exciting time.”

 The voice of Strauss